Getting Started

 Behaviors

-For all messages destined to go to the ShipOrderSaga the table is overridden at runtime to use ShipOrderSagaData table.
+For all messages destined to go to the ShipOrderSaga the table is overridden at runtime to use the ShipOrderSagaData table.

 class BehaviorProvidingDynamicTable : Behavior<IIncomingLogicalMessageContext>